undomained/teds/doc/contributing.rst

 * Do not use non-ASCII symbols.
 * Do not use an empty class for the purpose of amending it across functions.
 Use a dictionary or, better, inherit from an existing class.
-* Do not commit commented out code.
-The code should either be there or not.
-If not sure, just don't commit that part at all and come back later.
+* Try not to commit commented out code.
+If it's work in progress, just skip over that part of the code when committing (``git add --patch``) and come back later.
 * Do not commit things like TODO lists unless you are convinced they are informative for everybody.
-You can keep a TODO comment in the code but there is no need to commit it.
 * Group imports as follows: standard system libraries followed by local libraries.
 Separate the groups by blank lines.
 Within a group, sort the imports alphabetically.
 This also means that ``from ...`` should come before ``import ...``.
 Do not import multiple things on one line.